 Deny access by making sure potential entryways are sealed off.

 - Use silicone caulk to seal cracks and crevices in baseboards, cupboards, ducts and electrical outlets.
 We had to seal outside where the porch met the house to keep the ants out of our kitchen.

 - Place screens in front of heating and cooling vents and repair holes in existing screens.
 A mouse can squeeze through a hole the size of a dime!

 - Keep vegetation and stacked firewood away from the exterior of the house.

 - Lay traps such as flytraps, jar traps, pheromone traps, etc.

 If problems persist you can try these techniques to minimize the health risks to family members.

 - Dust boric acid on cracks and crevices.
-It will slowly poison insects such as ants, cockroaches and silverfish but is far less toxic to humans and pets.
+It will slowly poison insects such as ants, cockroaches, and silverfish but is far less toxic to humans and pets.

 - To control insects and rodents you may try tamper-resistant bait boxes.
-They are effective and safer that sprays, powders or pellets.
+They are effective and safer than sprays, powders or pellets.
 It’s suggested to find bait boxes that use a nonvolatile chemical like boric acid and be sure to keep them out of the reach of children.

-- Insecticidal or fatty-acid soaps will kill soft-bodied insects such as caterpillars, fleas and mites on contact, and are virtually harmless to humans and pets unless ingested.
+- Insecticidal or fatty-acid soaps will kill soft-bodied insects such as caterpillars, fleas, and mites on contact, and are virtually harmless to humans and pets unless ingested.

 These are all good reminders to keep handy year round because no matter how careful we are, at some point, some type of pest will get into the house or will torment us when we try to relax outside.